ganeshdatta23/kidsprojects/README.md

-# Number Guessing Game
+# Word Guessing Game

-This is a simple number guessing game where the user has to guess a number between 1 and 100.
+This is a simple word guessing game where the user has to guess a word from a given list.

 ## How to play

-1. Run the `number_guessing_game.py` file.
+1. Run the `word_guessing_game.py` file.
-2. The program will generate a random number between 1 and 100.
+2. The program will choose a random word.
-3. You have to guess the number.
+3. You have to guess the letters of the word.
-4. The program will tell you if your guess is too high or too low.
+4. You have 6 attempts to guess the word.
-5. Keep guessing until you guess the correct number.
+5. If you guess the word correctly, you win.
+Otherwise, you lose.